tavoz7/RinBot/README.md

 `$ node .`

-## Licensing and other mumbo jumbo.
+## Licensing and other mumbo jumbo

 You can use this repository however you want as long as it is in line with the [license](https://github.com/CominAtYou/LucasBot/blob/master/LICENSE).